What is LIME?

 They realized that, although the Malagasy high school students received a sound education, they were disadvantaged in terms of preparation for applying to colleges in the US.
 Thus, the 2010 LIME team proposed a program in which future Lafayette students visit Madagascar each January to work with the Malagasy students at Lycee Andohalo to coach them on taking standardized tests, writing essays, filling out the Common Application, applying for financial aid, choosing appropriate schools, and speaking English.

-How successful is the program?
-Are any Malagasy students in college in the US?
+Are there any Malagasy students in college in the US?

 The LIME program is in its tenth year since the launch in January 2011, and each year a handful students apply to colleges.
-These students have all passed their Baccalaureat exams and look very promising.
-So far, eight Lycee Andohalo students have come to the United States to study at Lafayette College with full financial aid packages.
-Moreover, they have been doing well academically and socially.
+These students have all passed their national high school exams and are very promising.
+So far, eight Lycée Andohalo students have come to the United States to study at Lafayette College with full financial aid packages.
+Moreover, they have been doing well academically, socially and emotionally.
 Indeed, the pioneering student graduated in May 2016 and earned her Master of Development Practice at the University of California, Berkeley.
 The advisor of this first Malagasy student asked the LIME team to “Bring more like her.”
 Other graduates are in graduate school or are back in Madagascar working for NGOs.
+For more information about Malagasy students in the United States, visit the LIME students page on top of this page.

 What are the financial challenges for the Malagasy students?